Quick Setup

 Last updated

 The quick setup guide covers how to get a time trial system working in your project with minimal setup.
-This section makes use of the pre-packaged TTSystem prefabs to automatically handle a lot of the process.
+This section makes use of the pre-packaged prefabs to automatically handle a lot of the process.

 It uses terminology that describes adding time trials to racing games, but the implementation steps are largely the same for all genres.
 E.g: platformers, speedrunning, puzzle games etc.